 4) Evaluation framework (for information on the evaluation framework, please click here).
 The evaluation framework can be downloaded from our 'resources' section or by accessing Slideshare using the following link (you will need a Slideshare of LinkedIn account if you wish to download if a PDF version): Evaluation Toolkit by Wessex AHSN

-5) Training Videos - Wessex AHSN has produced two training videos - one on general undernutrition entitled the 'OPEN undernutrition awareness training video' and one on how to screen using 'MUST', entitled 'How to screen for undernutrition using 'MUST' video'.
-Both videos are suitable for viewing either as an individual or in a group as part of a group training session.
+5) Training Videos - Wessex AHSN has produced a series of training videos.
+All videos are suitable for viewing either as an individual or in a group as part of a group training session.

-OPEN undernutrition awareness training video - this can be downloaded as a whole film, or in 8 individual parts for easier digestion (the links to the individual parts can be found below).
+This can be viewed / downloaded as a whole film, or in 8 individual parts for easier digestion (the links to the individual parts can be found below).
 To access the consolidation quizzes referred to in this video, please select the link which best fits your role (the link will open a PDF file: Consolidation quiz for carers and volunteers or Consolidation quiz for trained health and social care professionals, and care home staff)